History of Jurickson Profar in Timeline

 July 2, 2009: Signed with Texas Rangers

-On July 2, 2009, Jurickson Profar signed with the Texas Rangers, who chose to sign him as a shortstop, his preferred position.
+On July 2, 2009, Jurickson Profar signed with the Texas Rangers, who chose him as a shortstop despite other teams wanting to sign him as a pitcher.

 2009: Signed with the Rangers

-In 2009, at the age of 16, Jurickson Profar signed with the Texas Rangers as an international free agent.
+In 2009, at 16 years old, Jurickson Profar signed with the Texas Rangers as an international free agent.

 2010: First Professional Season

-In 2010, Jurickson Profar spent his first professional season playing for the Spokane Indians, batting .250 with four home runs and 23 RBIs in 63 games.
+In 2010, Jurickson Profar played his first professional season for the Spokane Indians, batting .250 with four home runs and 23 RBIs in 63 games.

 2011: Ranked as Top Prospect

-Prior to the 2011 season, Jurickson Profar was ranked as the Rangers' second-best prospect and 74th overall by Baseball America.
-He played for the Hickory Crawdads, represented the Rangers at the All-Star Futures Game, and was named the South Atlantic League's MVP, finishing with a .286/.390/.493 slash line, 12 home runs and 65 RBIs.
-He was also named the shortstop on Baseball America's 2011 Minor League All-Star team.
+Prior to the 2011 season, Jurickson Profar was ranked by Baseball America as the Rangers' second-best overall prospect and 74th overall.
+He played for the Hickory Crawdads and was selected for the All-Star Futures Game.
+He was also named the South Atlantic League's most valuable player and shortstop on Baseball America's Minor League All-Star team.

-On August 31, 2012, Jurickson Profar was called up to the Rangers and made his major league debut, starting at second base and hitting a home run in his first at-bat.
-He is the first player born in 1993 to play in the majors.
+On August 31, 2012, Jurickson Profar was called up to the Texas Rangers as major league rosters expanded and as a possible postseason addition.
+He debuted as the youngest player in the major leagues.

 In 2012, Jurickson Profar was called up to the major leagues and received partial playing time as a utility player.